open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The purpose of this document is to define the _standard_ Metrics SDK provided with OpenTelemetry libraries in each language.

-Note: This document assumes you have read both the (Metrics API overview)[api-metrics.md] and the (Metrics User-Facing API)[api-metrics-user.md] specification documents.
+Note: This document assumes you have read the (Metrics API)[api.md] specification.

-_This document is derived from the Golang Metrics SDK prototype._

 ## Overview

 ![Metric SDK Design Diagram](img/metric-sdk.png)